-- 1.6.1.2 Sediment Monitoring.
-The Permittee must conduct sediment monitoring twice per year at established monitoring stations S-1, S-2, S-4, and S-5 (S-5N and S-5S).
-See Figure 2. - 1.6.1.2.1 The date, time, and weather conditions must be noted and reported for each sample collected. - 1.6.1.2.2 The Permittee must collect sufficient sediment from each sediment monitoring station to conduct all chemical tests identified herein. - 1.6.1.2.3 The sediment samples must be analyzed for the parameters in Table 6 using the listed analytical protocols (or equivalent) for each sediment sample.
+1.6.1.2 Sediment Monitoring.
+The Permittee must conduct sediment monitoring at least once per year at established monitoring stations S-1, S-2, and S-4, and once every five years at established monitoring stations S-5N and S-5S.
+See Figure 2.

+1.6.1.2.1 The date, time, and weather conditions must be noted and reported for each sample collected.

+- 1.6.1.2.2 The Permittee must collect at least six samples per sample year at each site and conduct all chemical tests identified herein. - 1.6.1.2.3 The sediment samples must be analyzed for the parameters in Table 6 using the listed analytical protocols (or equivalent) for each sediment sample.